 Transition resources

 Every wounded, ill or injured service member can expect to have a different path back to work.
-The nature of your injuries, where you live, and your specific skillset, interests and experiences will guide your decision.
+The nature of your injuries, where you live and your specific skillset, interests and experiences will guide your decision.
 Whether you plan to return to military service or transition to civilian life, Military OneSource offers a variety of resources to help you decide your next steps.
 From skill and interest assessments to assistance with resume writing, job fair opportunities, education resources and more, Military OneSource can help you make a smooth, successful transition back to work.

 Home modification resources

 An accessible home allows an occupant with disabilities to do what you want and need to do, as independently as possible, and can ease your transition home.
 Both technical and financial assistance are available to make your home accessible.
-Visit the following articles for more information:

 Health and wellness resources

 Taking care of your emotional and physical health is another key component of any recovery program.
-Learn more about the transformative power of adaptive sports programs, and check out these other health and wellness resources available from Military OneSource:
+Learn more about the transformative power of adaptive sports programs and check out these other health and wellness resources available from Military OneSource:

-Caregivers and families resources
+Caregiver and families resources

 Caregivers and families are a critical part of a wounded warrior’s recovery team.
-If you are the primary caregiver, educating yourself will empower you to ask healthcare providers targeted questions and help anticipate your loved one’s needs.
-Military OneSource offers tools such as the Keeping It All Together downloadable notebook for organizing your wounded warrior’s treatment and recovery, as well as a variety of other helpful information and resources.
+If you are the primary caregiver, educating yourself will empower you to ask health care providers targeted questions and help anticipate your loved one’s needs.

 In addition to education, another important part of taking care of your loved one is to make sure you are also taking care of yourself.
 Recovery from serious injury or illness can be a challenge for everyone involved.
 If you’re not at your best mentally, physically and emotionally, you may not be able to give your loved one the care and support they need.
 Use the following resources to help you navigate the stress and challenges of being a caregiver.